alexlance/am/README.md

     # print out list of IP addresses of servers when output not going to terminal
     for i in $(am cluster); do ping -c1 $i; done

+    # sudo in the command will be replaced with 'echo "$password" | sudo -S'
+    # the $password will only be prompted for once at the start and substituted as needed
+    am server1 sudo docker start '$(sudo docker ps -qa -F Name=stuff)'